Blog

 Tetris

-Boxes on the A plant that you can jump on to monitor the area, but it's better to use them to jump to the Hut.
+Two blue boxes and one big gray box are stationed across Main and near Squeaky on A. You can jump on top of them to monitor the area, but it's better to use them to jump to the Above Hut.

 Mustang